EPISTLES TO POSTERITY

 2018, Summer-Autumn : Complete the Pendragon Collection First Series

-2019: Begin assimilation of the Conchordia Folio – Write Malmaison / perform Alibi
+2019: Begin assimilation of the Conchordia Folio – Writes Malmaison / perform Alibi

-2020, March-July: Coronoavirus lockdown – complete Viriathus, Leithology, The Flight of the White Eagles / Begin The Fight of the Century
+2020, March-July: Coronoavirus lockdown – complete Viriathus, Leithology (first 5 parts), The Flight of the White Eagles / Begin The Fight of the Century

 2020, July-September: 2 month Greek Odyssey – 2 weeks in Burnley then Thessalonika / Sithonia / Samothraki / Ioaninna / Corfu – complete composition of Axis & Allies